Bristol Road Stonehouse

 The proposal has received long standing cross party support and been promoted by MPs, Stroud District Council and Stonehouse Town Council over some years.
 In September 2020, Stroud District Council’s Environment Committee passed a unanimous resolution in support of the new station.
 Ten Town and Parish Councils support the proposal.

 In March 2020, Stonehouse Town Council and Rail Future submitted a bid, sponsored by Siobhan Baillie MP, to the Department for Transport’s Restoring Your Railway Fund.
 Although the bid was not allocated funding, the Department of Transport gave positive feedback on the bid and met with Stonehouse Town Council to advise on next steps.
+In February 2021, the Department for Transport asked us to submit a bid to Round 3 of the Restoring Your Railway Fund.
+We have written the bid with support from Stroud District Council and Gloucestershire Community Rail Partnership.
+Stroud District Council are the sponsor for the bid and will receive funding for feasibility studies if the bid is successful.

 We continue to work closely with Siobhan Baillie MP and Stroud District Council to promote the case for the new station to key partners including Gloucestershire County Council, GFIRST Local Economic Partnership and Network Rail.